Russia in the Eurovision Song Contest 1994: At Eurovision

 The Eurovision Song Contest 1994 took place at the Point Theatre in Dublin, Ireland, on 30 April 1994.
 According to the Eurovision rules, the 25-country participant list for the contest was composed of: the winning country from the previous year's contest and host country Ireland, highest placed 18 countries, other than the previous year's winner, from the previous year's contest and any eligible countries who didn't participate in 1993 contest.
-Russia was one of the eligible countries who didn't participate in 1993 contest, and thus was permitted to participate.
+As Russia was one of the eligible countries which did not compete in the 1993 contest, it was thus permitted to participate.
 Russia performed 23rd at the 1994 contest, following Hungary and preceding Poland.
 Eurovision Song Contest 1994 was televised in Russia on RTR with the commentary by Sergey Antipov.

 Ahead to the contest Russia was considered by bookmakers to be the twenty-fifth most likely country to win the competition.
 The Russian performance featured Youddiph on stage wearing a red dress designed by Pavel Kaplevich.
 During the performance, Youddiph was joined by two guitarists: Igor Khomich and Vadim Chebanov.
 After the voting concluded, Russia scored 70 points, and placed 9th in a field of 25.
 The Russian conductor at the contest was the composer of the song, Lev Zemlinski.